 is a successor to the

 Abrams.
 This tank has incredible technology and armor.
 Also it

 has seen combat.
-It is one of
+It is one of the most feared MBTs.

 The M1A2 SEP

 weapons.
 This main battle tank uses advanced armor, reinforced with

 accuracy are slightly inferior to that of the

 K2 Black Panther due to a shorter 120 mm/L44 smoothbore gun.
 Yet it